 To optimise the scale length, we minimise

 where $c_{00}$ represents the zeroth order axisymmetric (monopole) coefficient for $m,n = 0$.
 In physical terms, this is akin to the total pixel intensity or luminosity of the galaxy.
 Similarly, $c_{0n}$ is the axisymmetric coefficient only in the radial direction as $m$ is fixed to 0.
+An optimal scale length for the expansion is one that minimises Equation~\ref{Scale_Length}.
+Physically, Equation~\ref{Scale_Length} measures how the luminosity of a galaxy spreads radially and can be used to determine when the light goes from being centrally concentrated to being extended radially.

-An optimal scale length for the expansion is one that minimises Equation~\ref{Scale_Length}. \textbf{\textit{FLEX}} is structured such that this is initially found in the F444W filter before keeping it fixed for all the other filters.
+\textbf{\textit{FLEX}} is structured such that this is initially found in the F444W filter before keeping it fixed for all the other filters.
 This is because F444W filter has the longest effective wavelength of $4.35 \mu m$, giving the best determination of the mass distribution of the galaxy.
 Hence, \textbf{\textit{FLEX}} calculates the Fourier - Laguerre coefficients for each scale length value before identifying the value that minimises Equation~\ref{Scale_Length}.

-Physically, Equation~\ref{Scale_Length} measures how the luminosity of a galaxy spreads radially and can be used to determine when the light goes from being centrally concentrated to being extended radially.